Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors: Materials and Methods

 \subsection{Learning Experiments}

-To assess the learning capacity of our model and learning rule (mPES) we elected to compare them against a network using prescribed error sensitivity (PES) as learning algorithm and, importantly, continuous synapses together with noiseless weight updates.
+To assess the learning capacity of our model and learning rule (mPES) we compared them against a network using prescribed error sensitivity (PES) as learning algorithm and continuous synapses together with noiseless weight updates.
 The default model with mPES used to generate our results was run with 15\% of injected Gaussian noise on both the memristor parameters and the initial resistances, as previously described.
-To show that our model was not just learning the transformed input signal $f(x)$ but the actual function $f$, we tested both on the same signal that had been learned upon, and on the other.
-So, we sought to learn the $f(x)$ transformations on a sine wave using models with 10 and 100 neurons, and then tested the quality of the learning both on a sine wave and a white noise signal, and vice-versa.
+To show that our model was not just learning the transformed input signal $f(\vec{x})$ but the actual function $f$, we tested both on the same signal that had been learned upon, and on the other.
+In other words, the model learned the $f(\vec{x})$ transformations from both a sine wave and a white noise signal, using either 10 or 100 neurons, and the quality of the learning was then tested on both functions.
 Both input learning and testing signals were 3-dimensional in all cases.

 To have a quantitative basis to compare the two models, we measured the mean squared error (MSE) together with Spearman correlation $\rho$ between the pre- and post-synaptic representations in the testing phase of the simulation (corresponding to the last 8 of the total 30 s).
 We took PES as the ``golden standard'' to compare against, but also looked at what the error would have been when using the memristors without a learning rule modifying their resistances.
 A lower mean squared error indicates a better correspondence between the pre- and post-synaptic signals, while a correlation coefficient close to $+1$ describes a strong monotonic relationship between them.
 A higher MSE-to-$\rho$ ($\frac{\rho}{\text{MSE}}$) ratio suggests that a model is able to learn to represent the transformed pre-synaptic signal more faithfully.